Negative-light/PUBLIC_VUALT/Modpack Configuration Manager.md

 |    9 | Mod Meld Mastermind            |
 |   10 | Craft Core Conductor           |
 Negative Pack Architect - This seems to be a favorite

+I can rename the project so the output file is the acrynom.